mcbrunette33/reading-notes/Code-301-reading-notes/read-06.md

 - Speed and scalability.
 - Node speak JSON and JSON is probably the most important data exchange format on the Web.
 - JSON is ideally suited for consumption by a JS program, when you're workign with Node, data can flow neatly between layers without the need for reformatting.
-- You can have one syntax from browswer to server to database.
+- You can have one syntax from browser to server to database.
 - Transitioning to Node development is potentially easier than to other servier-side languages.
 - Can be used as a scripting language to automate repetitive or error prone tasks on your PC.
 - Can be used to write your own command line tool.